txhaug/bell-magic/README.md

+# Measuring Bell magic with quantum computers

-# Scalable measures of magic for quantum computers
+Code for "Scalable measures of magic for quantum computers" by Tobias Haug, M.S.
+Kim.

 Magic is a necessary condition for quantum advantage and an important resource for fault-tolerant quantum computers.
 This code provides a scalable measurement method to measure Bell magic of quantum states prepared on a quantum computer.